 - 1. Attain a total of 24 credits or more from 600-level courses. - 2.
-Fulfill requirements in Table D1 below. - 3.
-Pass the doctoral dissertation review and defense.
+From the courses specified in Table D1 below, - · 12 credits acquired from Research Seminars; and - a minimum of 6 credits acquired from Liberal Arts and Basic Science Courses - (2 credits from 600-level Humanities and Social Science Courses and 4 credits from Career Development Courses). - 3.
+Complete the intermediate and achievement reviews, and pass the doctoral dissertation review and defense.